meta content="Seed Decay, Seedling Blights, Corn" name="Keywords" />

-Corn planting was later than normal and much later than last year because of usually wet conditions across most of the state.
-The unusual fluctuations in air temperatures (near record highs one weekend followed by lows the next weekend) and soil temperatures further impacted corn germination and emergence as well as seedling vigor.
+Corn planting is later than normal because of usually wet conditions across most of the state.
+The unusual fluctuations in air temperatures (near record highs one weekend followed by lows the next weekend) and soil temperatures further impacted corn germination and emergence, as well as seedling vigor.
 Conditions which delay seedling development and emergence give seed decay and seedling blight fungi more of an opportunity to attack developing corn seedlings.
 This may be a year when seed decay and seedling blight are more widespread and damaging than usual.

 Seed decay and seedling blights of corn are generally caused by soil-inhabiting fungi such as species of Pythium, Fusarium, Diplodia, Rhizoctonia and Penicillium.
 These fungi may rot the seed prior to germination or cause preemergence or postemergence seedling blight.
 Affected seeds are usually discolored and soft and may be overgrown with fungi.
 Rotted seed may be difficult to find because they decompose very rapidly and because soil adheres fairly tightly to the decomposing seed.